dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/configuring-a-website-that-uses-application-services-cs.md

 In addition to the `ApplicationId` column, the `aspnet_Applications` table also includes an `ApplicationName` column, which provides a more human-friendly name for the application.
 When a website attempts to work with a user account, such as validating a user s credentials from the login page, it must tell the `SqlMembershipProvider` class what application to work with.
 It usually does this by supplying the application name, and the this value comes from the provider s configuration in `Web.config` - specifically via the `applicationName` attribute.

 But what happens if the `applicationName` attribute is not specified in `Web.config`?
 In such a case the Membership system uses the application root path as the `applicationName` value.
 If the `applicationName` attribute is not explicitly set in `Web.config`, then, there is the possibility that the development environment and production environment use a different application root and therefore will be associated with different application names in the application services.
 If such a mismatch occurs then those users created in the development environment will have an `ApplicationId` value that does not match with the `ApplicationId` value for the production environment.
-The net result is that those users won t be able to login.
+The net result is that those users won't be able to login.

 > [!NOTE]
 > If you find yourself in this situation - with user accounts copied to production with a mismatched `ApplicationId` value - you could write a query to update these incorrect `ApplicationId` values to the `ApplicationId` used on production.
 Once updated, the users whose accounts were created on the development environment would now be able to sign into the web application on production.